Chapter 33 : Those Who Defied the Dark Lord

 The door banged open again and Sirius appeared, closely followed by James and Lily.
 All three of them had their wands out.
 A spell nearly hit Lily the instant she stepped in, but she ducked and ran in to join the fray.
 James ran after her, knocking down a Death Eater with the Body-Bind Curse as he went.

 Sirius remained where he was standing.
 Our eyes locked; I just stood there staring at him for a few seconds as spells whizzed around us in the room.
 The expression on his face was a combination of relief and shock and something else I couldn’t identify.
 Then he ran towards me and I rushed forward to meet him.
 He threw his arms around me so tightly I could hardly breathe – like he never wanted to let me go again.
-I forgave everything instantly.
+We forgave everything instantly.
+All that mattered was just that he was here; we could talk later.
 “What are you doing here?”
 I asked.

 He let go his grip slightly, but he was still holding on to me.
 “You ran into this building, and just now I saw the Dark Mark appear over it.
 What was I supposed to do, just keep walking and ignore it?”